suman9459/NikeRSS/README.md

 # NikeRSS
-Create a sample code to Display JSON data
+sample project to display JSON data by using customized views